sshone/clearbank-dev-test/README.md

 # ClearBank - C# Developer Test
-This repository contains an implementation of a payment processing system which I have refactored as part of an interview process for a Software Developer role.
+This repository contains a stubbed implementation of a payment processing system which I have refactored as part of an interview process for a Software Developer role.

 I have created a **TestRunApplication** project which is there to demonstrate using Dependency Injection to run the code.